-Welcome to the CMP6060 Operator's Manual.
+Welcome to the CMP6060 Operator's Manual, software version 6.06.
 This manual has been developed to assist with the setup and daily operation of the CMP6060.
 The manual is provided to all clients who have purchased a chamber(s) containing the new CMP6060 control system.